sri96/libexcelformula/readme.md

 # LibExcelFormula

-LibExcelFormula is a cross platform library that parses and evaluates excel formulas.
+LibExcelFormula is a cross platform library that parses excel formulas.
 It is written in pure modern C++ and is designed to be a cross platform library that emphasizes **correctness** and **performance** without any **external dependencies**.
 You should be able to drop the library into your existing C++ projects and integrate it.

 The library is an implementation of the research paper - [A Grammar for Spreadsheet Formulas Evaluated on Two Large Datasets](https://drive.google.com/file/d/0B79P2Uym3JjvMjlaWWtnTWRLQmc/view)